luwin1127/direct-method-for-optimal-control/README.md

 - multiple shooting method,
 - pseudospectral method.

 You can read these 5 bolgs.
-The definition of OPC and the principles of 4 numerical method are decribed in detailed, that is:
+The definition of OCP and the principles of 4 numerical method are decribed in detailed, that is:

 - [Numerical method for solving OPC (0): definition](https://leilie.top/2022-07-01/Study-OPC),
 - [Numerical method for solving OPC (1): gradient method](https://leilie.top/2022-06-25/Study-Gradient-Method-for-OCP),